 “Consultants have been around, probably since the first businessman,” says Lynda McNutt Foster, CEO of Cortex Leadership Consulting.

-Joan Craig, the CFO of CMG Leasing in Blacksburg says, “In the past, when we received training in the past, it was always on the executive level.
+Joan Craig, the CFO of CMG Leasing in Blacksburg says, “When we received training in the past, it was always on the executive level.
 It always stayed on the exec level.
 It stayed with us.
 It stayed with the managers maybe.
 It never got down to the level of the people who do the daily work, that are on the line, the staff.
 This work is totally different.
 This work goes all the way down.”

 Craig adds that by incorporating professional coaching and consulting into her company’s culture, she watched as her newest C-O-O Emily Taylor, a graduate of the Cortex Leadership course.
 “Leading a Winning Team” grow as a leader and in turn had a direct impact on positive changes within the company.